phuongflexible/ecommercial-sale-app/README.md

 - SQL Server 20
 ## Features
 1. Website management:
--Administrator (admin) manages categories, brands, products, users and orders.
+- Administrator (admin) manages categories, brands, products, users and orders.
--Admin can see each type and create, update or delete them.
+- Admin can see each type and create, update or delete them.
 ## Setup
 ## Project Status